wifinigel/wiperf/mkdocs/docs/splunk_platform.md

 [Zerotier](https://zerotier.com/) has a free subscription tier which allows up to 100 devices to be hooked up without having to pay any fees.
 It’s very easy to use, plus your Splunk server can be anywhere! (e.g. on your laptop at home).
 Both devices need access to the Internet for this solution to work.

 You can sign up for free, create a virtual network and then just add the IDs that are created by the Splunk server and wiperf probe when the client is installed.
-Seriously, give it a go...it's quicker to try it than me explaining it here: https://www.zerotier.com/

 !!! note "config.ini settings:"
     ```